readium/webpub-manifest/README.md

 ### The Link Object

-The Link Object is used in `links` and in compact collections to list resources associated to a collection.
+The Link Object is used in `links` and in compact collections to list resources related to a collection.

 It requires at least the presence of `href` and `type`:

 | Name  | Value | Format | Required? |